microsoftgraph/msgraph-training-dataconnect/Demos/01-setup/README.md

 1. On the **Users - All Users** page, select the **Multi-Factor Authentication** button at the top of the list of users.
 1. Locate one of the two users that you granted the **Global administrator** role to.
 Select that user.

-    > This is the user that will be used to approve the Euclid data requests you will initiate later in this lab.
+    > This is the user that will be used to approve the Graph Data Connect data requests you will initiate later in this lab.
 The user approving these requests must have multi-factor authentication (MFA) enabled.

     1. In the sidebar, select the **Enable** link under the list of **Quick Steps**.